Yokohama B-Corsairs

-The Yokohama B-Corsairs (横浜ビー・コルセアーズ, Yokohama Bii Koruse'a-zu) are a Japanese professional basketball team that compete in the first division of the B.League.
+The Yokohama B-Corsairs (横浜ビー・コルセアーズ, Yokohama Bii Koruse'a-zu) are a Japanese professional basketball team based in Yokohama.
+The team competes in the B.League Premier, the highest division of the B.League, as a member of the Eastern Conference.
+The team plays its home games at Yokohama International Swimming Pool.

 Following the team's establishment in 2010, they participated in the Eastern Conference of the bj league for five seasons and in 2013 became the first team based in the Kanto region of Japan to win the league's championship.

 History

-Early success in bj league (2011–13)
+Early success in bj league (2011–2013)

 The B-Corsairs entered the league in the 2011–2012 season as one of four expansion teams, seeing the league grow from 16 to 20 teams.
 In their first season they finished in second place in the Eastern Conference, led by league MVP Justin Burrell.
 Former NBA player Reggie Geary won the coach of the year award.
 In the playoff series they finished third overall, losing the Eastern Conference Final to the Hamamatsu Higashimikawa Phoenix but defeating the Kyoto Hannaryz in the playoff for third.

 The following season the B-Corsairs won the 2012–13 bj-league title, defeating Rizing Fukuoka in the championship game.
 After again finishing second in the Eastern Conference, they overcame conference leader Niigata Albirex BB in the Eastern Conference Final, with Draelon Burns scoring in the final second of the game.
 With the victory, Geary became the first foreign-born coach to win a title in the bj-league.
 Team captain Masayuki Kabaya was named playoff MVP.